How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 The museum concept was created, things were selected, but after the occupation it was all simply thrown out of the exhibition plan.
 The name of the researcher Evelina Kravchenko is the same.
 “I still managed to transport some of the material, the scientific collection, to Kyiv, and now I have the opportunity to work with the stock material,” says the archaeologist.

 It’s also a pity that the historical heritage has become a military target, a legitimate target, and everything is under threat of destruction.
-“We turned this peninsula, a reserve of the Soviet Union, where there was nowhere to eat or go to the toilet, into a territory with a developed tourist infrastructure, and now it is being turned into a military base,” says the archaeologist.
+“We turned this peninsula - a reserve of the Soviet Union, where there was nowhere to eat or go to the toilet - into a territory with a developed tourist infrastructure, and now it is being turned into a military base,” says the archaeologist.

 We collect evidence and conduct our own investigation

 All that remains for Ukrainian scientists is to carefully monitor the movement of the stolen property and record the observed facts.
 There are several effective ways to do this.
-First of all, monitoring of what is published in Russian open sources.
+First of all, monitoring what is published in Russian open sources.
 “We are also looking very closely at the attempts of cooperation between the Russian Federation and UNESCO on Crimea - they have been implementing them since 2014,” says Kravchenko.

 “And they are also trying to take credit for our achievements.”
 Information about what is happening in Chersonesus is collected bit by bit: for this there are open sources on the Internet, scientific publications, scientific conferences, private messages, insider information.
 From everything collected, a big picture eventually emerges.
 How to use the information still requires a good understanding.